JupiterOne/sdk/docs/integrations/development_guide.md

 #### **name**

-The step `name` is the human readable name of the step that will appear in logs.
+The step `name` is the human-readable name of the step that will appear in logs.

 #### **entities**